-5 ex-Chelsea players with strange careers post-football: Weah, Nevin…
+5 ex-Chelsea players with strange post-football careers: Weah, Nevin…

 When a footballer retires, two options immediately become available: coaching or punditry.
 The vast majority go down one of these paths but for these Chelsea players, neither appealed quite enough.

-Stamford Bridge has seen many legends through its doors.
-In recent seasons we have seen Frank Lampard and John Terry retire from the playing game with both going into the coaching world.
+Stamford Bridge has seen many legends through its doors and, in the last decade, we have seen Frank Lampard and John Terry announce their retirement from the playing game with both going into the coaching world.

 But what other options are out there for footballers?
 These five ex-Blues broke the mould when they retired.

-While Peacock did do the whole pundit thing for a while, he eventually packed it in to teach people about Jesus and focused all his attentions on being a Christian preacher.
+While Peacock did do the whole pundit thing for a while, he eventually packed it in to teach people about Jesus and focused all his attention on being a Christian preacher.

-He even presented a feature on Football Focus on faith in the game before jetting of to Canada to complete a three-year masters in divinity.
+He even presented a feature on Football Focus on faith in the game before jetting off to Canada to complete a three-year master’s degree in divinity.
 The former midfielder can now be found addressing his congregation in Calgary.

 Skilful winger, forensic pundit and… indie club DJ?